oogles/vagrant-django/docs/config.rst

 Supervisor programs
 -------------------

-Location: ``provision/conf/supervisor/dev_programs/`` or ``provision/conf/supervisor/production_programs/``
+Location: ``provision/conf/supervisor/programs/``

-A separate set of supervisor program files is used in development and production environments.
-In either case, though, the entire contents of the relevant ``*_programs`` directory is copied into ``/etc/supervisor/conf.d/`` as part of the provisioning process.
+The entire contents of the relevant ``programs/`` directory is copied into ``/etc/supervisor/conf.d/`` as part of the provisioning process.

-Default programs are provided for running nginx and gunicorn in production environments.
-Neither program should require any configuration out of the box.
+Default programs are provided for running nginx and gunicorn in production environments:

+* Nginx: ``provision/conf/supervisor/programs/nginx.conf``
+* Gunicorn: ``provision/conf/supervisor/programs/gunicorn.conf``

 Making changes or additions to program files and re-provisioning via ``vagrant provision`` will enact the changes.